 Your new vehicle was designed to be used primarily to carry passengers and cargo.
 Remember that towing a trailer will place additional loads on your vehicle's engine, drive train, steering, braking and other systems.

-Information on trailer towing ability and the special equipment required should be obtained from an authorized NISSAN dealer.
-He can obtain a Nissan Trailer Towing Guide for you.
+A Nissan Trailer Towing Guide (U.S. only) containing information on trailer towing ability and the special equipment required may be obtained from an authorized NISSAN dealer.